Anna-Victor/odin-recipes/README.md

 # odin-recipes
-An Odin Project to create a website for Recipes on the front-end
+An Odin Project to create an html website for Recipes.
+The project is based on the Front-end only.
+It includes a variety of recipes for making various delicacies and cuisines!!